This post includes affiliate links.

-Now getting my husband to be on a picture that is published online and will forever be online is a hard thing for him.
+Now getting my husband to be in a picture that is published online and will forever be online is a hard thing for him.
 He really does not like to be present online as he prefers his privacy.
-But this time he made an exception in order to make up for the times he has been traveling.
+But, this time he made an exception in order to make up for the times he has been traveling.
 And I love him for that so much! 🙂

 Before I babble on even more, let me now tell you what you will need for this free crochet pattern and how to make it.

 Now, before I show you the materials and the actual free crochet pattern, please also be sure to add this pattern to your Ravelry Favorites by clicking the button below.

 If you add this pattern to you Ravelry Favorites and share it on social media as a link, I will be able to share a lot more free crochet patterns for you all.